Charitybuzz

-Charitybuzz is an internet company which raises funds for nonprofit organizations through online charity auctions with celebrities and brands.
-Auction experiences include music, entertainment, business, politics, sports, art, fashion and other industries.
-Charitybuzz keeps 20 percent of the proceeds of each auction.
+Charitybuzz is an internet company that sells and auctions off access to experiences and items to raise funds for nonprofit organizations.
+Charitybuzz experiences include music, entertainment, business, politics, sports, art, fashion and other industries.

-The company was founded in 2005.
-As of December 2019, the company has raised more than $400 million for charity.
+The company was originally founded in 2005 and has raised more than $550 million for charities as of 2022.

 History

 Coppy Holzman founded Charitybuzz out of his Westport, Connecticut, home in April 2005 with partners Serena Chew and Brad Reisner.
 After a conversation with Chevy Chase and President Bill Clinton at a reception to benefit the Clinton Library in late 2004.
 They launched Charitybuzz a few months later with one employee and a directive from Chase to raise funds for The Center for Environmental Education.
 Holzman and his team persuaded 70 celebrities and luxury brands into donating meet-and-greets, VIP tickets, vacations and other gifts for the company's first auction.
 The first experience auctioned was a Caddyshack golf outing with Bill Murray and Chase.
 After a segment with Chase on the TODAY show, the online auction site raised $250,000 within two weeks.
 After its initial success, Charitybuzz's business grew quickly through word of mouth.

 Holzman ran Charitybuzz part-time until the fall of 2007, when he committed to operating the business full-time and moved the company out of his home and into an office space.
 In 2008, he registered Charitybuzz as a sub-chapter S in Delaware.

 Soon after, during the height of the recession in 2009, the company marked $100 million in bids and one million unique visitors.
 By 2010, with more than 1,500 online charity auctions complete, Charitybuzz doubled in size by expanding its focus to include corporate philanthropy support.
 The company subsequently moved its headquarters and staff from Connecticut to an 8,000 square foot office at 437 Fifth Avenue in New York City.

 In early 2012, Charitybuzz added Macy's chief stores officer Peter Sachse to its board of directors.
 In 2012, Charitybuzz launched a new celebrity concierge service for charity called "Do Good Dream Big," where bidders could request customized celebrity access for a minimum donation of $20,000.